 When should you water tomato plants?

-Slow watering when the plants begin to fruit
+Reduce watering when the plants begin to fruit

-Once the fruits on my tomato plants begin to ripen in mid to late summer, I reduce watering of the large-fruited tomato plants in my garden beds.
+Once the clusters of fruits on my tomato plants begin to ripen in mid to late summer, I reduce watering of the large-fruited tomato plants in my garden beds.
 This helps concentrate the flavors of the fruits but also reduces cracking and splitting which can be caused from too much water.
 I also slow down watering of cherry tomatoes as too much water means those super-sweet fruits can split.
 You may have noticed this happening after a heavy rain; you come out to check on your tomatoes and many of the fruits have cracked or split.
 For this reason I always harvest ripe tomatoes before a rainstorm.

 For more information on growing tomatoes, please check out these articles: